 Midland College may grant credit toward a degree or certificate if a student has achieved knowledge and skills from non-traditional sources.
 This knowledge must be demonstrated by: 1) written examination conducted by nationally recognized services or by a Midland College instructional department; 2) professional certification; or 3) military training/education.
-The maximum credit that will be awarded for non-traditional learning is 40 semester credit hours.
+The maximum credit that will be awarded for non-traditional learning is 75% of the semester credit hours needed for the degree sought.
 Students should contact the Registrar's Office for detailed information.